moee/phptraitor/README.md

 phptraitor
 ==========

 A collection of traits for PHP >= 5.4.
-The aim is to provide a set of common used functionalities and in turn improve productivity.
+The aim is to provide a set of common used functionalities to improve productivity by reducing repetivite tasks like writing getters and setters.

 At the moment this is in a very early alpha stage and experimental, so use at your own risk.

 Example
 -------